Edward of Savoy

-Edward (1284–1329), surnamed the Liberal, was Count of Savoy from 1323 to 1329.
+Edward (1284–1329), nicknamed the Liberal (Italian: Edoardo il Liberale; French: Édouard le Libéral; Arpitan: Èdouard lo Libèrâl), was Count of Savoy from 1323 to 1329.
 He was the son of Amadeus V and his first wife Sybille of Bâgé.

 Edward was born in Baugé.
 He was married to Blanche, daughter of Duke Robert II of Burgundy and Agnes of France.
 They had a daughter, Joan, who married Duke John III of Brittany.